 There are, unfortunately, the less suitable ones.
 Those usually focus only on single sporting aspects and that means they can miss out on opportunities to improve their career in so many ways!
 I believe that throughout the years the world of Formula 1 has shown us how powerful PR can change the direction of a driver’s path entirely.

 The business mirror

 Good PR can be tested on various levels and it definitely should be organized supremely well.
 Pilots must work insanely hard with their respective brands and sponsors if they want the best outcome, not to mention the money.
-Sport scores still is the most direct and most powerful tool to boost your career, but there are a lot of moments when the sport results simply do not matter.
+Sports scores still are the most direct and most powerful tool to boost your career, but there are a lot of moments when the sports results simply do not matter.